Unity-Technologies/ml-agents/pettingzoo-unity/README.md

 # Unity ML-Agents PettingZoo Wrapper [Experimental]

-With the increasing interests in multi-agent training with a gym-like API, we provide a PettingZoo Wrapper around the [Petting Zoo API](https://www.pettingzoo.ml/).
+With the increasing interest in multi-agent training with a gym-like API, we provide a PettingZoo Wrapper around the [Petting Zoo API](https://www.pettingzoo.ml/).
 Our wrapper provides interfaces on top of our `UnityEnvironment` class, which is the default way of interfacing with a Unity environment via Python.